altgans/altgans.github.io/src/posts/neovim-setup.md

 It annoys me that `_` (_italic_) and `*` (**bold**))) don't auto-close.

-TODO left for the future.
+TODO: left for the future.
 `mini.pairs` doesn't support per-filetype config, and I didn't feel like setting generic pairing rules and then needing to write autocommands.
 See [How do I disable mini.pairs for markdown files?](https://github.com/nvim-mini/mini.nvim/discussions/805)